GUIDELINES FOR ABSTRACTS:

 This file will be used as a template to complete later, if accepted, the full text of the communication or poster.
 The Conference Proceedings will be published in electronic format and the abstracts will be printed on paper and they will be attached in each participant’s folder.

 The abstract should be written in Spanish and English with a minimum of 700 words and a maximum of 1000 words.
 It should be written in Arial 11 pt and simple interlinear space.
 Optionally two figures (maximum) and three references (máximum) to information sources (from a research article to a news item, etc.) can be added.

 Keywords: word 1, word 2 (max 5) written in Arial 11 pt and single interlinear space.

-FULL PAPER TITLE IN SPANISH IN TITLE CASE, BOLD, TIMES NEW ROMAN 12PT CENTERED
+FULL PAPER TITLE IN ENGLISH IN TITLE CASE, BOLD, TIMES NEW ROMAN 12PT CENTERED

-Title of the paper in English, low case, bold, italics Times New Roman 12 pt centered
+Title of the paper in Spanish, low case, bold, italics Times New Roman 12 pt centered

 Authors: Times New Roman, bold 12 pt centered.
 Ex.: Alice Smith (1), John Brown (1) and Carl Shefield (2)

 (1) Affiliation, address and e-mail of authors Times New Romam 12 pt., left aligned